vbvictor/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize/use-auto.rst

   auto *my_pointer = static_cast<TypeName>(my_param);

 The check handles ``static_cast``, ``dynamic_cast``, ``const_cast``,
-``reinterpret_cast``, functional casts, C-style casts and function templates that behave as casts, such as ``llvm::dyn_cast``, ``boost::lexical_cast`` and ``gsl::narrow_cast``.
-Calls to function templates are considered to behave as casts if the first template argument is explicit and is a type, and the function returns that type, or a pointer or reference to it.
+``reinterpret_cast``, functional casts, smart pointer casts, C-style casts and function templates that behave as casts, such as ``llvm::dyn_cast``, ``boost::lexical_cast`` and ``gsl::narrow_cast``.
+Calls to function templates are considered to behave as casts if the first template argument is explicit and is a type, and the function returns that type, or a pointer or reference to the type or a smart pointer with that type.
+To specify smart pointers or other classes use the :option:`SmartPointers` option.

 Known Limitations
 -----------------